jamqd/LeNet/README.md

-# MLProjects
-Personal machine learning projects
+# LeNet 5 for MNIST Digits Dataset